 The best way to think about form factor is size.
 If you require the AIoT device to match certain dimensions, such as a smart lock that fits on a door, size will likely be a significant constraint.
 However, size won’t be a constraint if the device is for a giant screen.

 Computing performance and power go hand-in-hand.
-The higher the device’s performance, the more power is required.
-However, when vision technologies and AI algorithms are accelerated through dedicated chips, they become more power efficient.
+The higher the device’s performance the more power required.
+The good news is that when vision technologies and AI algorithms are accelerated through dedicated chips, they become more power efficient.

 The MediaTek i350 chipset, with the addition of an APU (AI Processing Unit), is a good example.
-The APU and NeuroPilot platform work together and enable the AI algorithm to perform faster, while saving power.
-When compared to a general purpose CPU instruction sets, an APU enhances efficiency for large parallel data computations like multiply-accumulate operations for multiple data points at once, which is commonly used in image processing for computer vision AI algorithms.
+The APU and NeuroPilot platform work together, enabling the AI algorithm to perform faster while saving power.
+When compared to general-purpose CPUs, an APU enhances efficiency for large parallel data computations commonly used in image processing for AI algorithms.

 MediaTek’s Pumkin Developer Board.

-Here are the four most common AIoT device configurations for facial recognition, in order of highest performance and cost to lowest.
+Here are the four most common AIoT device configurations for facial recognition from highest to lowest in terms of performance and cost.